 - Developing innovative approaches for addressing specific challenges in applying these methods; and,

 - Identifying areas where further cross-disciplinary work will be particularly fruitful

 The workshop provides an opportunity for presentation and discussion of invited papers on the application of these methods in diverse contexts.
 Papers evaluate, for example, how a particular method should be applied in different contexts, or how different methods should be used for a particular application.
-Following the workshop, the papers will be revised and submitted for publication.

 Major funding for this project is provided by the National Science Foundation, with additional support from the Harvard Superfund Research Program Research Translation Core, the Harvard University Center for the Environment, the European Association of Environmental and Resource Economists, Gradient, the Health Effects Institute, the Texas Commission on Environmental Quality, the Society for Risk Analysis Economics and Benefits Analysis Specialty Group, and the U.S. Department of Agriculture Economics Research Service.